PrunaAI/awesome-ai-efficiency/README.md

 ---

 ## Contributing 🤝
 Contributions are welcome!
 Please follow our [contribution guidelines](CONTRIBUTING.md) to add new resources or suggest improvements that promote AI efficiency.
+Youc can contact @sharpenb if you have any questions.

 ---